kabk/go2_2019-2020/go2bot/README.md

 # go2bot

+## Setup

+Install necessary packages, irc for example,  with npm.
+You only need to do this once.

+    $ npm install

+## Running the bot

 The go2bot project is 2 nodejs scripts designed to be run in a unix pipe scenario.
 I have included a runnable bash shell script as a reference.

     $ ./bot.sh